Altinn/altinn-studio-docs/content/community/changelog/storage-interfaces/v3/_index.en.md

 weight: 90
 ---

-## 3.4.0 Added MessageBoxConfig to Applicaton

-- The `Application` model has been expanded with a new property to hold Message Box configuration.

 ## 3.3.0 Added Tags to the model DataElement

 - The `DataElement` model has been expanded with a new property to hold a list of tags.

 ## 3.2.0 New model OnEntryConfig